lacoperon/PDBProcessor/README.md

 ## Error Checking

-I also wrote a script, `code/checkForInconsistencies.py`, which compares two pdb files (IE one picked by hand, and one parsed by `code/processor.py`), and prints out when and where errors are found.
+I also wrote a script, `code/checkForInconsistencies.py`, which compares two PDB files (IE one picked by hand, and one parsed by `code/processor.py`), and prints out when and where errors are found.
 You can use this to check that the script runs as expected.